Updated May 2020.

 2 nights at the Supertramp: $20

-Bus (or taxi) from Ollantaytambo to Cuzco: $4
+Bus (or taxi) from Ollantaytambo to Cusco: $4

 Heading to Machu Picchu?

-- If you’re looking for affordable accommodation in Machu Picchu, I highly recommend using Hostelworld.
-I stayed at the Supertramp Hostel.
+- If you’re looking for affordable accommodation in Machu Picchu Town, I highly recommend the Supertramp.

-- For more useful websites for cheap flights, accommodation and other travel needs, you can check out my Resources page.
+- For more useful resources for your trip, check out my Travel Resources page.